Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Take low-dose aspirin, if advised by your healthcare provider.
 (This is not recommended for people already taking a "blood-thinner" medicine)

-It is especially important for people with chronic conditions to get information on medical facilities available in other countries, as well as names of doctors to contact in case of an emergency.
-Be sure to also check with your health insurance company regarding your coverage while abroad.
-Lastly, maintain access to your medical records while travelling.
+It is especially important for people with chronic conditions to get information on medical facilities available in other countries.
+Also, get names of healthcare providers to contact in case of an emergency.
+Be sure to also check with your health insurance company about your coverage while abroad.
+Lastly, be able to get to your medical records while travelling.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR